rpivo/react-vs-svelte-vs-vue/README.md

   - loose-envify helps convert Node environment variables to strings.
   - object-assign is a polyfill for `Object.assign()`.

 The footprint of these external dependencies is relatively small, totalling 78kb out of the full 3.8mb after installing `react` and `react-dom`, so their inclusion doesn't negatively affect the weight of the node_modules folder.

 You could argue that React's use of these packages makes it less "monolothic" and more community-driven than the other two frameworks.
 None of these frameworks would be here without their communities, but it's a small detail that could be meaningful to you, especially given that React is in part backed by a company like Facebook.

+On the other hand, you could argue that the "monolothic" installs of Vue and Svelte contain only propietary code that was written specifically for their respective ecosystems.
+I've decided to leave these details out of the pros and cons because it really is subjective.

 The biggest item of all installed packages is `react-dom`, coming out to 3.1mb, or roughly 82% of the total size of the node_modules folder.

 #### Pros:

 - node_modules is slightly smaller than Svelte's: 3.8mb vs 3.9mb.
-- Initial install relies on community packages more so than Vue and Svelte.
 - Separation of `react` and `react-dom` illustrates React's commitment to an opt-in, unopinionated ecosystem.

 #### Cons: